I. The Revolutionary Crisis

 In this way, the revolutionary organization transcends the tentative status of the different conditions of a revolutionary crisis; it also links these conditions together and unifies them.
 Their juxtaposition is abolished through this point of intersection.
 The weakness of the ruling classes, the impatience of the lower classes, the support of the middle classes: all these factors strengthen the party.
 The nature of the crisis seems to reside in the fact that the unmeasurable diversity of the revolutionary situation is unified by the organization that works within these conditions.
 The nodal point of the crisis is no longer located in one particular objective element, but is transferred within the organization-subject that synthesizes and interiorizes them.

 2. What is the Object of the Crisis?

 The revolutionary crisis, then, is not the crisis of a mode of production, because between modes of production there is a transformation, not a crisis.
-The crisis of a determinant social formation, which involves the real forces that bring to life and actualize the contradictions of a mode of production (in Lenin’s words: “all history is made up of the actions of individuals, who are undoubtedly active figures” 7), is the only type of crisis that can be analyzed.
+It can only be the crisis of a determinate social formation, where the contradictions of the mode of production come to life and are actualized through the effective social forces that are involved (in Lenin’s words: “all history is made up of the actions of individuals, who are undoubtedly active figures” 7), is the only type of crisis that can be analyzed.

 This is why Lenin defines the essential characteristics and dominant aspects of the current Russian social formation with such exactness.
 From the 1890s onwards, he devotes much time to careful research, compiling the most detailed statistics on the zemstvos.
 From these early works, he delineates the arguments that will anchor all the strategic and tactical maneuvers of his political practice.
 The Development of Capitalism in Russia is a product of this arduous work, as its conclusions will be the reliable reference points that Lenin refers to when faced with difficult questions.